 All research study staff will maintain certification in human subject's protection.
 All study investigators and staff will take an active role in developing procedures to protect against or minimize potential risks to the safety and well-being of enrolled participants.
 Potential research subjects will be informed that participation in this study is voluntary and will not be discriminated against if they choose not to participate.
 Written informed or electronic consent and assent will be obtained from participants, and family member/caregivers or legally authorized representatives (LAR).
 Participants will be asked to describe in their own words the study's expectations.
 Subjects will be informed that they can withdraw from the study at any time and will be given a copy of the consent form.
 Subjects will have written assurance that while de-identified individual subject data may be available to other researchers for research purposes, or used to improve the software program, only a summary of the results will ever be published or otherwise publicly released.
-Subjects will be assured that participation in the study staff only, and that no identifying information will be available to the study staff only, and that no
+Subjects will be assured that participation in the study will be strictly confidential, that any identifying information will be available to the study staff only, and that no identifying information concerning the data and results will be made known.